 (Formerly 448) This is an advanced constitutional law seminar for students who have already taken the introductory Constitutional Law course.
 The seminar will provide an opportunity for in-depth discussion of competing theories of constitutional interpretation, the role of the Supreme Court in our political system, and analysis of judicial behavior.
-Each week, these themes will be examined through the lens of a current "hot topic" in constitutional law – for example, the Affordable Care Act, affirmative action, the Second Amendment, the death penalty, executive power in the war on terrorism, campaign finance, immigration, same-sex marriage, and other topics.
+Each week, these themes will be examined through the lens of a current "hot topic" in constitutional law – for example, affirmative action, same-sex marriage, religious liberty, the death penalty, executive power, campaign finance, immigration, abortion, and other topics.
 This is not a "spectator" class; all students will be expected to participate actively in class discussion each week.
 This is a good seminar for students interested in clerking or pursuing academia.
 Prerequisite: Constitutional Law.
 Elements used in grading: Attendance, Participation, Written Assignments.